Stories linking everyone in Telecom

 No-code and low-code are platforms that allow non-experts to create software programs, including web apps, mobile apps, and back-office apps.
 And all with little or no help from your IT department, and no outsourcing to expert developers.

 Those in the know call the laypeople who create these programs “citizen developers.”
 Why?
 Because they can be from a whole host of backgrounds, none of which need to be in software development.
+What do low code and no code applications look like?
 Basically, the main components of no-code and low-code possess or employ visual modeling, reusability, monitoring, reporting, robust functionality, and cross-platform accessibility.

 One of the easiest examples to understand is the standard CMS platforms that many use to run their websites, such as WordPress, Wix, or Joomla.
 These platforms were initially created by a team of experienced software developers.
 It took months, or in some cases years, to create the original prototypes and then get them off the ground and running.